galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 Galasa is an open source project and is delivered using a continuous delivery model.
 There are instructions on [installing the Galasa plug-in](/docs/getting-started/installing) on this site.

-Visit the <a href="https://galasa.slack.com" target="_blank"> Galasa Slack channel</a> to ask a question or to start sharing usage and development experiences with other Galasa users and the IBM team.
-If you're not a member of the Slack channel yet, you can <a href="https://join.slack.com/t/galasa/shared_invite/zt-ele2ic8x-VepEO1o13t4Jtb3ZuM4RUA" target="_blank"> register to join</a>.
+Visit the <a href="https://join.slack.com/t/galasa/shared_invite/zt-ele2ic8x-VepEO1o13t4Jtb3ZuM4RUA" target="_blank"> Galasa Slack channel</a> to ask a question or to start sharing usage and development experiences with other Galasa users and the IBM team.

 Access the Galasa source code in [GitHub](https://github.com/galasa-dev) and open issues in the [project management repository](https://github.com/galasa-dev/projectmanagement).